top of page

 Server

-qXR can be deployed on cloud servers built by cloud hosting partners with the highest standards for privacy and data security.
+qXR can be deployed on cloud servers built by cloud hosting partners, following strict data security measures that includes encryption, cloud infrastructure (HIPAA, ISO 27001), data segmentation, and access control.
 We also deploy at in-country or on-premise servers that meet required specifications.
-Please contact partner@qure.ai for information.

 Integration with X-ray Systems